simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-coding-opportunities/index.en.md

 1. [**Python:**](https://simeononsecurity.com/articles/secure-coding-standards-for-python/) Revered as a launchpad for cybersecurity novices, **Python** serves as a versatile tool.
 Widely employed in tasks ranging from **malware analysis** to **penetration testing** and **scripting**, its user-friendly syntax and extensive library empower cybersecurity professionals.

-2. **Java:** Extending its reach across various industries, **Java** finds a robust presence in the realm of cybersecurity.
+2. **Java:** Extending its reach across various industries, **Java** finds a robust presence in cybersecurity.
 Renowned for its **security features**, it excels in crafting secure applications and web services.

 3. [**JavaScript:**](https://simeononsecurity.com/articles/getting-in-to-website-development-with-html-css-javascript-for-beginners/) Though primarily harnessed for web development, **JavaScript** casts its influence on cybersecurity as well.
 Its role encompasses tasks like **web vulnerability scanning** and **browser security**, making it a potent ally.